Catherine Leroy: Early life

 Leroy was born in the suburbs of Paris on August 27, 1944.
 She attended a Catholic boarding school and, to impress her boyfriend, earned a parachutist's license at the age of 18.
 After being moved by images of war she had seen in Paris Match, she decided to travel to South Vietnam to "give war a human face."
-At the age of 21 she booked a one-way ticket to Laos in 1966, with just one Leica M2 and $200 in her pocket.
+At the age of 21 she booked a one-way ticket to South Vietnam in 1966, with just one Leica M2 and $200 in her pocket.

 Career

 Upon her arrival in Saigon in 1966, Leroy met the photographer Horst Faas, bureau chief of the Associated Press.
 A year later she became the first accredited journalist to participate in a combat parachute jump on 23 February 1967, joining the 173rd Airborne Brigade in Operation Junction City.
 She was so small and thin that she had to be weighed down so as not to be blown away during the jump.
 She had her press credentials temporarily suspended after she swore at a Marine officer who she felt was condescending in denying her request to jump shortly after Operation Junction City.

 During the battle for Hill 881 on 30 April 1967 she took a series of photos of U.S. Navy Corpsman Vernon Wike tending to a dying Marine which were published in Life to critical acclaim.
-In the pictures Wilke is crouched in tall grass cradling a Marine who has been shot while smoke from the battle rises into the air behind them.
+In the pictures Wike is crouched in tall grass cradling a Marine who has been shot while smoke from the battle rises into the air behind them.
 In the first frame Wike has two hands on the Marine's chest, trying to stanch the wound.
 In the second, he is trying to find a heartbeat.
 In the third frame, "Corpsman In Anguish", he has just realised the man is dead.